eebasso/WarpX/Docs/source/dataanalysis/sensei.rst

 representative dataset.
 Usually this data set is generated in a low resolution run of the desired simulation.

-.. _lpa_visit:
+.. _fig_lpa_visit:
 .. figure:: https://data.kitware.com/api/v1/item/5c06b4b18d777f2179d4784c/download
+   :alt: Rendering of 10 3D iso-surfaces of j using VisIt libsim.
+The upper left quadrant has been clipped away to reveal inner structure.

    Rendering of 10 3D iso-surfaces of j using VisIt libsim.
-The upper left quadrant has been clipped away to reveal innner structure.
+The upper left quadrant has been clipped away to reveal inner structure.

-The same run and visualization was repeated using ParaView Catalyst, shown in :numref:`lpa_pv`, by providing the following XML configuration.
+The same run and visualization was repeated using ParaView Catalyst, shown in :numref:`fig_lpa_pv`, by providing the following XML configuration.

 .. code-block:: xml